sansbankdao/data-contracts/evo-message/DIP.md

 *   String encoding (Base64/Hex) is **NOT** permitted for cryptographic fields.

 ## Multi-Device Routing
-EvoMessage treats every Device as a separate cryptographic endpoint (Option B).
+EvoMessage treats every Device as a separate cryptographic endpoint.
 *   **Sending:** If Alice wants to message Bob (who has Device 1 and Device 2), Alice's client MUST encrypt the payload twice (once for Session A->B1, once for Session A->B2).
 *   **Submission:** Alice submits a Batch Transition containing **two** distinct`message` documents.
     *   Doc 1:`recipientDeviceId: 1`